Table of contents

 This is a brief tutorial on how to install a code validator on your PC and use it to validate your files.
 The code validator uses PHP CodeSniffer, which is a PEAR package (http://pear.php.net/package/PHP_CodeSniffer/).
 The PrestaShop code standard was created specifically for CodeSniffer, using many rules taken from existing standards, with added customized rules in order to better fit our project.

-You can download the PrestaShop code standard using SVN: https://github.com/PrestaShop/PrestaShop-norm-validator (you must perform this step before going any further with this tutorial).
+You can download the PrestaShop code standard using Git: https://github.com/PrestaShop/PrestaShop-norm-validator (you must perform this step before going any further with this tutorial).

 If you use PhpStorm (http://www.jetbrains.com/phpstorm/), follow these steps: